lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This is achieved by e.g. sending this field in extenso with the "ignore" MO and the "value-sent" CDA.
 This recommendation is disputable if it is ascertained that the Rule set itself will remain secret.

+### decompressed packet different from the original packet
+The attention of Rule designers is drawn to situation As explained in {{PProcessing}}, using FPs with value 0 in Field Descriptors in a Rule may result in header fields appearing in the decompressed packet in an order different from that in the original packet.
+Likewise, as stated in {{NotSentCDA}}, using an "ignore" MO together with a "not-sent" CDA will result in the header field taking the TV value, which is likely to be different from the original value.

+Depending on the protocol, the order of header fields in the packet may be functionally significant or not.

+Furthermore, if the packet is protected by a checksum or a similar integrity protection mechanism, and if the checksum is transmitted instead of being recomputed as part of the decompression, these situations may result in the packet being considered corrupt and dropped.

 ## Security considerations for SCHC Fragmentation/Reassembly

 ### Buffer reservation attack